 What would you rather give up than your phone?
-According to surveys over the last few years, many have said they'd rather give up sex (30%), chocolate/alcohol (80%) or even their car (%30) than do without their phone.
+According to surveys over the years, many have said they'd rather give up sex for a year (30%) or chocolate (60%) than do without their phone.
 So when our phones are lost or misplaced, we panic.
-Fortunately, there are many easy ways to track a phone, whether it's hiding in the couch cushions with the ringer off, left behind at a restaurant or even stolen and turned off.
-Here are 5 ways to find your phone when it goes missing.
+Fortunately, there are many easy ways to find your phone, whether it's hiding in the couch cushions with the ringer off, left behind at a restaurant, or even stolen and turned off.
+Here are five ways to find your phone when it goes missing.

-The first four ways of locating your phone require that your phone have location capabilities turned on BEFORE you lose your phone.
-For Android phones, you'll find this under Settings > Security & Location > Location (for some phones, you'll just see Location).
-For iPhones, go to Settings > [Your Name] > iCloud then select Find My iPhone and then turn on Find My iPhone and Send Last Location.
+The first four ways of finding your phone require that your phone have location capabilities turned on BEFORE you lose your phone.
+For Android phones, you'll find this under Settings > Location (for some phones, you'll go to Security & Location > Location).
+For iPhones, go to Settings > [Your Name] > iCloud, select Find My iPhone, and turn on Find My iPhone and Send Last Location.
 You may be prompted to enter your Apple ID and password.

-If you have multiple Android devices, you can also download the Find My Device app (free for Android) to view all of the device associated with your account.
+If you have multiple Android devices, you can download Google's Find My Device app (free for Android) to view all of the devices associated with your account.